 Sudanese Community Church is a special congregation of the Diocese of Colorado, serving the needs of the Sudanese community in Denver.
 The congregation meets in St. Martin’s Chapel at St. John’s Cathedral every Sunday afternoon.
 The ministry offers relocation support for Sudanese upon their arrival in Denver, as well as provides parenting skills training, ESL training, budget management skills for new arrivals and computer training.

-New Beginnings Church is a joint venture among the Rocky Mountain Synod of the Evangelical Lutheran Church of America, the Episcopal Diocese of Colorado and Prison Congregations of America, serving the women in the Denver Women’s Correctional Facility.
+New Beginnings Worshipping Community is a joint venture among the Rocky Mountain Synod of the Evangelical Lutheran Church of America, the Episcopal Diocese of Colorado and Prison Congregations of America, serving the women in the Denver Women’s Correctional Facility.
 It offers Friday night Bible study and ecumenical worship services, connects inmates’ families with resources in preparation for re-entry, and advocates at the legislature and elsewhere on behalf of correctional staff and inmate issues.

 St. Stephen’s Episcopal Church, 1 Del Mar Circle in Aurora, focuses its Jubilee Ministry on two areas: homelessness and hunger in the Colfax area of northeast Aurora; and families with children who are dealing with poverty and hunger in the immediate area around the church.
 Among its ministries: providing backpacks filled with food to sustain children over weekends and through the summer; a summer arts program for children; providing hotel vouchers for the homeless; providing a cooling station during the heat of summer; and supporting the Family & Senior Homeless Initiative.